How Much Life Insurance Do You Really Need?

 The Bankrate life insurance calculator isn’t attached to any policy provider.
 So, you can trust that you won’t get a million emails after using it.
 It asks:

-• How much money you need for burial expenses
+• How much money do you need for burial expenses

-• How many years of income you want to replace
+• How many years of income do you want to replace

-• How much your dependant survivors will need
+• How much your dependent survivors will need

 • How much you have in savings and assets

-• How many one-time expenses you want to fund
+• How many one-time expenses do you want to fund

 A click of a button gives you an estimated answer.
-However, even these are inaccurate unless you know precisely what your survivors’ needs are.
+However, even these are inaccurate unless you precisely know your survivors’ needs.

 For example, if you choose $500,000, they can invest it to earn 5 percent a year.
 Then, they can withdraw $25,000 a year.
 However, $25,000 is a small amount, and given the continued rise in the cost of living, it could be a pittance by the time they need it.